Adding Data

 Inserts and updates are applied optimistically locally and reflect immediately on the client.
 The changes are then sent to the server asynchronously to ensure a consistent, clean data state.

-There are three types of mutations: insert, delete, and update.
+There are three types of write mutations: insert, update, and setInPath.
 Each is performed on a document reference.

 Insert